 The problem, though, is that not many people, and you might be one of them, want to deal with the hassle of switching providers regularly.
 It also doesn't help that there are around 70 energy suppliers in the UK.

-These companies are called auto-switching energy companies, and their job is to automatically compare and switch energy tariffs to keep you on the best deal.
+These companies are called automatic energy switching companies, and their job is to automatically compare and switch energy tariffs to keep you on the best deal.

-And if things go well, you will never have to worry about switching energy providers ever again.
+And if things go well, you will never have to worry about switching energy providers again.

-Below, we compare some of the well-known auto-switching energy companies in the UK.
+Below, we compare some of the best automatic energy switching companies in the UK.

 Our comparison criteria include cost, switch frequency, Trustpilot rating, whether they compare the whole energy market, and whether they have an energy switching app.